Boosting Open Set Recognition Performance through Modulated Representation Learning: Introduction

 Moreover, the regular OSR benchmarks commonly used are small in scale.
-In this regard, semantic shift benchmarks (SSBs) are proposed by \citet{vaze2022openset} on three fine-grained datasets, having more classes with varying levels of OSR difficulty.
-Therefore, the OSR methods that demonstrate improvement on smaller datasets but involve either data generation (\citet{chen2021adversarial, ge2017generative}), mix-up (\citet{zhou2021learning,xu2023contrastive}), or training an additional model with separate objective, such as VAEs that include reconstruction based objective (\cite{oza2019c2ae, yoshihashi2019classification, zhou2024contrastive}), are computationally demanding and often require higher memory.
-These methods are unsuitable for SSBs as the base model for SSBs requires a significant compute for good closed set performance.
+In this regard, semantic shift benchmarks (SSBs) are proposed by \citet{vaze2022openset} on fine-grained datasets, having more classes with varying levels of OSR difficulty.
+Therefore, the methods that demonstrate improvement on smaller datasets but involve either data generation, mix-up, or training secondary models are unsuitable for the larger benchmarks as training a well-performing base model on them requires a significant compute and memory.
 Most of the latest research does not use these benchmarks.
-Therefore, better representation learning schemes are required, which add little to no computational overhead.
+This necessitates the development of an advanced representation learning scheme that impose minimal computational overhead.

-To achieve this, we need to explore the inner mechanisms of the losses that are the basis of most OSR methods, such as the cross-entropy (CE) loss and the contrastive loss.
-These loss functions compute probabilities by applying a temperature scaling to the logits- the model's raw outputs- where the temperature coefficient adjusts the sharpness of the resulting probability distributions.
-Temperature is the key parameter to control the learned features for both losses.
-Works by \citet{zhang2022dual, kukleva2023temperature, zhang2021temperature} demonstrate that learning instance-specific representations are encouraged by a lower temperature value, while semantic representations are learned through a higher value.
+To achieve this, we need to explore the inner mechanisms of the losses that are the basis of most OSR methods, such as the cross-entropy (CE) and the contrastive loss.
+These loss functions compute probabilities by applying a temperature scaling to the logits- the model's raw outputs- where the temperature coefficient adjusts the sharpness of resulting probability distributions.
+It is the key parameter to control the learned features for both losses.
+Prior works \citep{wang2021understanding, zhang2022dual, kukleva2023temperature, zhang2021temperature} demonstrate that a lower temperature encourages instance-specific representations while a higher value encourages semantic ones.
 However, a fixed temperature throughout the training prevents the model from exploring both ends of this learning spectrum.
-In this regard, \citet{kukleva2023temperature} demonstrate the benefits of learning both instance-level and semantic features in self-supervised training for long-tailed datasets in closed set scenarios using a cosine temperature scheduling.
+In this regard, \citet{kukleva2023temperature} study the benefits of learning both instance-level and semantic features primarily in the closed-set scenarios using self-supervised contrastive learning for long-tailed datasets using a cosine temperature schedule (TS), but the impact of temperature scaling or a TS remains largely unexamined for novel classes.